Skip navigation menu

 State Forward

 The World Health Organization has welcomed a pointed move by California, New York, and Illinois to join its Global Outbreak Alert and Response Network, or GOARN — even as the U.S. government in Washington, D.C., steps back from the U.N. health agency.
+Nina Schwalbe warns that this isn’t a substitute for national leadership.
+“There is no viable workaround to a functioning CDC partnering with the rest of the world through WHO,” she says.

 Feb